dgcamacho/so2021-tutorial/exercise8/sheet8.md

 Use the STL algorithm `std::for_each` to scale the values of a `std::array`, or `std::vector`.

 ### Note
-- The semantics of `std::for_each` is slightly different from the for-each implementation shown in the lecture.
-The functor should not return the result, but change its argument that is passed-by-reference!
+- The functor should not return the result, but change its argument that is passed-by-reference!
 - In order to use `std::for_each` you need to include the header `<algorithm>`.

 ### Resources